How to Transfer Your Videotapes to Your Computer

 Conclusion

 So, although converting videotapes is somewhat of a lengthy process, you actually don’t have to be around for most of it.
-After you’re done, you can get rid of your video tapes, and you’ll have digital files which won’t degrade over time (unlike magnetic tapes), and which you can share on YouTube and play on any device!
+After you’re done, you can get rid of your video tapes, and you’ll have digital files that won’t degrade over time (unlike magnetic tapes), and that you can share on YouTube and play on any device!

 How did it work for you?
 What conversion device did you use?
 Let me know below! – Brian